-Wabtec (formerly ARINC) continues to support the Systems Integration and Rail Activation activities.
+• Wabtec (formerly ARINC) continues to support the Systems Integration and Rail Activation activities.
 Office SCADA is now operating in production mode.
 The SCADA contract was extended through December 2024 which allows the endurance and availability tests to be performed during Revenue Service before final acceptance of the field and office SCADA.
-Those tests are currently underway following the start of normal electrified operations.
+Those tests were completed successfully and the final reports are being prepared.